atpritam/Ollama-Mobile-Bridge/README.md

-# ChatLocalLLM: An Agentic Backend for Local LLMs
+# Ollama Mobile Bridge: Intelligent Agentic Backend for Local LLMs

-FastAPI-based application that serves as an intelligent backend, augmenting local models with real-time web search, weather information, and a persistent memory, all orchestrated through a sophisticated, multi-step Retrieval-Augmented Generation pipeline.

-It's designed to be a robust, private, and powerful engine for building applications on top of local LLMs.
+An adaptive FastAPI backend that transforms local LLMs into intelligent agents with real-time web access, autonomous search capabilities, and sophisticated context management.
+Built to maximize the capabilities of models of any size through dynamic resource allocation and multi-step reasoning.

 ## Core Features